Le-Ty/Benchmarkin_CFE_adaptation/README.md

 # Benchmarkin_Counterfactual_Examples

 ## Datasets
+=> Due to problems with already one-hot-encoded data for Counterfactual-Models, one-hot-encoding should only be done shortly before training.
 ### German Credit Score
 There are two versions of this data.
 The file german_numeric consists of already transformed data.